assetguard/base-will/README.md

 ## 🙏 Acknowledgments

-- Aptos team for the blockchain platform
+- Base team for the blockchain platform
 - Move language developers
 - Our amazing community of testers and early adopters